poult-lab/daily-word/english_words_ learning.md

 27.fabric conditioner [ˈfæbrɪk kənˈdɪʃənə(r)]

 [phrasal noun] "What does Fabric Conditioner do?
 Just as conditioner protects your hair, Downy Fabric Conditioner **protects your clothes**.
 Downy strengthens fabrics and helps reduce **friction** during the laundry process, which helps clothes keep their original shape, reduce color fading, and reduce pilling  [ˈpɪlɪŋ] and fuzz [fʌz] ."

+28.organzie [ˈɔːrɡənaɪz]

+[verb]  to organize a meeting/party/trip. "to arrange for sth to happen or to be provided"

+[verb] Modern computers can organize large amounts of data very quickly. "to arrange sth or the parts of sth into a particular order or structure"

+[verb] {~ yourself/sb} I'm sure you don't need me to organize you."to plan your/sb's work and activities in an efficient way"

+[verb]  the right of workers to organize themselves into unions. "to form a group of people with a shared aim, especially a union or political party"

+29.nearly  [ˈnɪəli]

+[adv]  The bottle's nearly empty. "almost; not quite; not completely"

+> 1. In negative sentences, it's *nearly*, not *almost*, that can be used:
+>
+> > I nearly didn’t make it to work on time today.
+>
+> Also, *nearly* is used in the "*not nearly as [adjective] as*" construction:
+>
+> > He’s not nearly as smart as he thinks he is.
+>
+> 1. *Nearly* is usually followed by numbers, e.g., *nearly 200 people.*
+> 2. *Almost* may often be followed by adverbs and adjectives, e.g., *almost always, almost certainly, almost impossible*.